YaBoyWonder/BB-8-v.2/README.md

 **FAQ**

- - To add commands, just go into the `commands` folder and put your cmd into it like the ping cmd Just make sure to put it within this
+ - To add commands, just go into the `commands` folder and put your cmd into it like the ping cmd Just make sure to put it within this handler
  ```js
  exports.run = function(client, message, args) {